salay/EFCCodingChallenge/README.md

 It's a work in progress:

-I'm using Python, Flask, Peewee, Postgres, and may add JS or a call to the google maps API, I also thought about adding the google maps api to it
+I'm using Python, Flask, Peewee, Postgres, and may add JS or a call to the google maps API
 #### In order to create the database, I ran the following commands in the terminal:

 $ CREATE DATABASE flourdeliveries;